ahmedr2304/TasksManagment/README.md

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding
-Run `ng new works --create-application=false` to generate a new Workspace.
+1- Run `ng new works --create-application=false` to generate a new Workspace.
+2- Run `ng g application {applicationName}` to generate a new application.

-Run `ng generate component component-name` to generate a new component.
+3- Run `ng generate component component-name` to generate a new component.
 You can also use:

 - `ng generate directive`